Need a dental filling? You’re not alone and you’ve got more choices than ever.

 Porcelain fillings, also known as ceramic restorations, are tooth-coloured and custom-made to match the surrounding teeth.

+They are highly aesthetic and resistant to staining, which makes them an excellent choice for patients seeking a natural look.
 Like gold, they are usually made in a dental lab and bonded to the tooth in a second appointment, although CAD/CAM technology can sometimes allow for same-day placement.

 While porcelain is strong, it can be more brittle than gold, especially if used in thin sections, and its cost is often similar to that of gold restorations.